Skip to content Skip to footer

 Emu-Uno: Unveiling the Rich Cultural Heritage of Anioma People

-Emu-Uno is a big community inside Ndokwa West Local Government Area in Delta State, Nigeria.
+Emu-Uno is a big community inside the Ndokwa West Local Government Area in Delta State, Nigeria.
 It is located in a part of the Anioma region (Delta Igbo), with a strong culture, history and farming life.
 Towns like Utagba-Uno, Abbi, and Onicha-ukwuani are nearby.

 Origin of Emu-Uno

+According to Folktales, the founders of Emu-Uno settled down close to a good land by the Ase River, a small water body.
+They have family ties with the Ukwuani people around them.
 The name “Emu-Uno” means “Emu in the homeland,” so it is not confused with other “Emu” areas.

 Colonization and After Independence

 It was joined to British rule in the early 1900s.
-In mid-Western Region (1963-1976),Later, to Bendel State before Delta State started in(1991)
+In the Mid-Western Region (1963-1976), later to Bendel State, before Delta State started in 1991.

 How They Operate